mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

 <summary>(Click to expand) Follow the steps to troubleshoot this issue.</summary><br>
 While completing the OAuth process, a "Logout successfully" window may appear without prompting for ServiceNow credentials.

-By default, ServiceNow attempts to connect using Microsoft 365 Admin credentials through Single Sign-On (SSO) from a browser login, which can cause the connection to fail.
+By default, ServiceNow attempts to connect using Microsoft 365 Admin credentials through single sign-On (SSO) from a browser login, which can cause the connection to fail.
 As a result, the "Logout successfully" window appears.

 ![Screenshot shows the 'logout successfully' window](media/servicenow-knowledge-connector/image1-issue6.png)